 - hate the heat and mosquitoes (nothing is air conditioned on this trip!
 Although I loathe hot weather, I would be happy to go on this little adventure, anytime!)

-There we were greeted by the owner of the house, who had grown up on Pulau Ubin but now lives on the Singaporean mainland, with traditional Malay snacks.
+The owner of the house, had grown up on Pulau Ubin but now lives on the Singaporean mainland, greeted us with traditional Malay snacks.
+There was an interesting short talk on the culinary and medicinal properties of various common plants growing in Singapore.

-Something to try with the leftovers the next time you make banana bread!
-I love making the most of kitchen scraps, which is why I have this section dedicated to recipes that use kitchen leftovers on my blog.
+For example, did you know that in the old days, people used to dye their hair using banana peels?
+(I love making the most of kitchen scraps, which is why I have this section dedicated to recipes that use kitchen leftovers.)

 Do note foraging is illegal in Singapore but our guide has a special permit.
 If you're looking for turmeric alternatives, click here.

-At the end of the walk, we went back to the kampong and, in teams of 2-4, assembled our nasi ulam, fried some prawns in butter and curry leaves before ending with a cooling dessert of ice kacang made using an old school ice grater.
+At the end of the walk, we went back to the kampong and, in teams of 2-4, assembled our nasi ulam, fried some prawns in butter and curry leaves before ending with a cooling dessert of ice kacang made using an old school ice grater.Â

 Unfortunately, the Pulau Ubin Cooking Trail isn't held often enough for my liking!
 (It is also very affordable- all of the above for only S$50!)